dekorateio/dekorate/docs/documentation/helm.md

 }
 ```

-Once, you have configured the Helm chart, you can generate the Helm resources under the folder `target/classes/META-INF/dekorate/helm/<chart name>/` with:
+Once, you have configured the Helm chart, you can generate the Helm resources under the folder `target/classes/META-INF/dekorate/helm/<chart name>/` using the maven command:

     mvn clean package

-Assuming you're using the [Kubernetes]({{site.baseurl}}/docs/kubernetes) Dekorate extension, the Helm resources will include by default the following templates at `target/classes/META-INF/dekorate/helm/<chart name>/templates/`:
+Depending on the Dekorate extensions that you are using in your project, the Helm resources will include some templates or others.
+For example, if your project declared the [Kubernetes]({{site.baseurl}}/docs/kubernetes) Dekorate extension, then the helm resources will include the following templates at `target/classes/META-INF/dekorate/helm/<chart name>/templates/`:
 - deployment.yaml
 - ingress.yaml
 - service.yaml
 - NOTES.txt

-**Note**: the Helm annotation is also compatible with the [Openshift]({{site.baseurl}}/docs/openshift) Dekorate extension.

 #### Mapping Values